MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Index updates

-When Semantic index has completed indexing for a customer for the first time, documents created by users are indexed in near real-time in the user's mailbox.
+When Semantic index completes indexing for a customer for the first time, documents created by users are indexed in near real-time in the user's mailbox.
 New documents that are added to SharePoint Online sites that are accessible, via site inheritance, by two or more users are indexed daily.
 When an indexed user and tenant level document is updated, the changes are immediately indexed.

 ## Administration

 We provide administrators with optional activities to prepare and manage the semantic index via the Microsoft 365 admin center.
 There's no administrative involvement required to enable the semantic index, as the service is automatically enabled by Microsoft.
 Semantic index is an improvement to Microsoft 365 Search and can't be disabled.

 Administrators can choose to prepare and manage the semantic index by reviewing the considerations for [planning and deploying a file collaboration in SharePoint](/sharepoint/deploy-file-collaboration) and [sharing permissions in the SharePoint modern experience](/sharepoint/modern-experience-sharing-permissions).
 Administrators can choose to exclude files from the semantic index by reviewing the considerations for excluding data with Microsoft Purview Data Loss Prevention (DLP).
-If a DLP solution is not present, administrators can exclude SharePoint Online sites from the tenant level index.
+If a DLP solution isn't present, administrators can exclude SharePoint Online sites from the tenant level index.

 ## Excluding SharePoint Online Sites